Ren-Mingyang/Ren-Mingyang.github.io/_pages/teaching.md

 - *High Dimensional Regression and Regularization*
 Machine Learning Seminar for undergraduates, University of Chinese Academy of Sciences (Fall 2018, Fall 2019).

-## Journal Reviewer
-- Journal of the American Statistical Association
-- Biometrics
-- Statistics in Medicine
-- Annals of the Institute of Statistical Mathematics
-- Scientific Reports
-- ACM Transactions on Mathematical Software